Gold, "The Ultimate Bubble," Has Burst

 Gold's price would never fall below the cost to dig it out of the ground and bring it to market.
 Depending on on a variety of factors and inputs, that cost is between $500 and $1,000 an ounce.
 (For 2018, the the "all-in-sustaining-cost" for the industry was $837 per ounce.)
 Worst case, gold prices won't fall below $500 an ounce.
-If it did, exploration would stop, but historical gold prices have risen much higher than that.
-So, gold's value is not based on supply.
+If it did, exploration and mining would stop.

 What It Means to You

 From 1979–2004, gold prices rarely rose above $500 an ounce.
 The rise to record highs was a result of the worst recession since the great depression and its after-effects.
 Most financial planners advise that gold comprise 10% or less of a well-diversified portfolio.
 If you're holding more than that, talk to your financial adviser before gold falls again.